-The Arizona auto accident attorneys at Phillips Law Group can help identify the damages that you have suffered and can explain how they are assessed after an automobile accident.
+The Phoenix auto accident attorneys at Phillips Law Group can help identify the damages that you have suffered and can explain how they are assessed after an automobile accident.
 Schedule a free, no obligation legal consultation today.

 Your attorney can pursue compensation for many types of damages caused by a personal injury, including:

 In auto accidents, it is common to have damage to your vehicle.
 Compensation for property damage may cover the cost to repair or replace a vehicle and other personal property damaged in the accident.
 You may also be reimbursed for the cost of a car rental.
 Keep all receipts or bills for repairing or replacing your car and other property damaged in the accident.

 Medical bills are often a significant portion of a damages claim.
 Medical bills may result from the diagnosis, hospitalization and treatment costs.
 You may also have bills for prescriptions and over-the-counter medications.

 You will need to hang onto various documents to get reimbursement for your medical expenses, including: